Sharing knowledge through word-of-mouth

 Attendance was staggered throughout the event, with individuals and small groups filtering in to listen to the live books.

-This year’s theme focused on people who have undergone unique struggles in their lives, according
+This year’s theme focused on people who have undergone unique struggles in their lives, according to Hordal.

 While satisfied with the turnout of around 25 students, Hordal would like to see more people in the future.